21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 • Keep a controlled motion and avoid jerky movements.

-6. The Landmine overhead Press
+6. The Landmine Overhead Press

 The Landmine overhead press is a compound exercise that targets the shoulders, triceps, and chest muscles.